JanRucinski/Inteligent-Data-Generator/README.md

 ```
 python main.py
 ```
-there is only a need for an "input.json" file with a structure as provided (subject to some changes)
+there is only a need for an "input.json" file with a structure as provided

+Additionally, you can now use the `converter.py` script to convert a `.sql` file containing database schema with `CREATE` statements into a compatible `input.json` file.

 ## Supported generation types as of now:
 - firstName
 - lastName